Measurement of the $e^+e^-\to\pi^+\pi^-$ cross section from threshold to 1.2 GeV with the CMD-3 detector: Results

 Parameters of $\rho'$ and $\rho''$ resonances are obtained from the combined fit of the CMD-3 pion form factor at the $\sqrt{s}\leq 1.1$~GeV together with the CMD-2 points at the $\sqrt{s}\geq 1.1$~GeV~\cite{CMD-2:2005mvb} and DM2 result at the $\sqrt{s}\geq 1.35$~GeV~\cite{DM2:1988xqd}.
-The obtained $\rho'$ and $\rho''$ parameters are relevant here only for the functional form factor behaviour, and they shouldn't be directly compared to the PDG's values, since for the latter more dedicated description of these resonances have to be taken into account.
+The obtained $\rho'$ and $\rho''$ parameters are relevant here only for the functional form factor behavior, and they should not be directly compared to the PDG's values, since for the latter more dedicated description of these resonances have to be taken into account.
 The fitted $a_{cont}$ constant represents a continuum contribution, which also could partially absorb the part of the $\rho'$ and $\rho''$ resonance contributions and can account for left tails of the excitations $\rho'''$ and other higher resonances.
-The result of the fit of the solely CMD-3 points at the cms energies $\sqrt{s}\leq 1.1$~GeV is given in the Table~\ref{fitpar}, were the second errors includes the additional propagation of uncertainties of the $\rho'$ and $\rho''$ parameters.
+The obtained parameters of the $\rho'$ and $\rho''$ are strongly depend on freedom of the $a_{cont}$ contribution and the model used for these resonances description, systematic uncertainty analysis of which is out of the scope of this paper since they rely on the external data in the extended energy range.
+The result of the fit of the solely CMD-3 points at the c.m.~energies $\sqrt{s}\leq 1.1$~GeV is given in the Table~\ref{fitpar}, were the second errors includes the additional propagation of statistical uncertainties of the fixed $\rho'$ and $\rho''$ parameters obtained in the extended energy range.
 The masses of the $\omega$ and $\phi$ mesons, $M_\omega$ and $M_\phi$, are slightly shifted from their world average PDG's values~\cite{Workman:2022ynf}.
 This was also observed in more dedicated analysis in the framework of dispersion relations of the previously measured $e^+e^-\to\pi^+\pi^-$ experimental data~\cite{Colangelo:2018mtw,Colangelo:2022prz} in comparison with the $\pi^0\gamma, 3\pi, KK$ channels~\cite{Hoid:2020xjs,Hoferichter:2019mqg,Stamen:2022uqh}.
 The shift is not originated from the beam energy miscalibration since the $\omega$-meson cross section peak in the $3\pi$ channel (Fig.~\ref{fig3pi} and similar result at the $\phi$-meson resonance energies) and CMD-3 analysis of the $K\bar{K}$ production on and around $\phi$-meson resonance~\cite{CMD-3:2016nhy,Kozyrev:2017agm} show mass values consistent with those in PDG.
-The origin of the obtained mass shift in the $\pi^+\pi^-$ channel can be the $\phi$-meson parameterization together with $\rho$ interference.
+The origin of the obtained mass shift in the $\pi^+\pi^-$ channel can be the $\phi$-meson parametrization together with $\rho$ interference.
 To account for the last case, a constrained fit was performed with the $M_{\omega,\phi}, \Gamma_{\omega,\phi}$ values and their corresponding errors taken from the PDG(2022)~\cite{Workman:2022ynf}.
 Parameters obtained in this fit are presented in the second column of the Table~\ref{fitpar} and considered as the baseline result, while the differences of the two sets of parameters are assigned as additional systematic uncertainties for some of the parameters discussed below.

 The data samples used in the analysis were accumulated during three seasons: RHO2013, RHO2018 and LOW2020.
 The relative deviations of the measured form factors from the fitted curve are shown in Fig.~\ref{fpifitseasons}.
 Data of the different datasets are shown by different colors.
 The datasets show good compatibility with the average differences: $\Delta(RHO2018-RHO2013) = (-0.04 \pm 0.07)\%$ and $\Delta(LOW2020-RHO2013) = (-0.5 \pm 0.6)\%$ at the $\sqrt{s}\leq 0.6$~GeV.
 In spite of the different efficiencies and the polar angle related systematics in the drift chamber during RHO2013 season, the results from all seasons are very similar.